DaFrankort/lenny-dnd-bot/readme.md

 # DnD Discord Bot

-A Discord bot for Dungeons & Dragons players that makes it easy to roll dice, look up D&D spells, generate color-customized embeds, and roll character stats.
+A Discord bot for Dungeons & Dragons players which aims to provide commands using modern Discord features.

-This bot aims to make it easier to see who rolled what, using new Discord features to provide a better experience for players.
+Powered by [5e.tools](https://5e.tools/) for up-to-date 5e data.

 ## Features